Giorgio Almirante: Return to the leadership

 On 18 June 1973 around noon, on his way back from a political rally, Almirante with three party comrades stopped at a Motta restaurant (now Autogrill) on A1 motorway Cantagallo rest area, in Casalecchio di Reno near Bologna, near where the Marzabotto massacre had occurred less than 29 years ago.
-When a waiter recognized him, the restaurant staff called their union, and declaring themselves anti-fascists, they went on a strike, refusing to serve Almirante, or anyone else until he left, forcing him to leave.
+When a waiter recognized him, the restaurant staff called their union, and declaring themselves anti-fascists, they went on a strike, refusing to serve Almirante or anyone else until he left, forcing him to leave.
 As many as 16 staff members went on trial for the incident (for which they were acquitted).
-A Bologna-based leftist musical group "Canzoniere delle lame" released the single "All'armi... siam digiuni... (al Cantagallo)", the proceeds were used to pay the staff's legal fees.
+A Bologna-based leftist musical group, "Canzoniere delle lame", released the single "All'armi... siam digiuni... (al Cantagallo)", the proceeds were used to pay the staff's legal fees.

 In 1975 he travelled to the USA where he met with members of the National Security Council at the Eisenhower Executive Office Building.

 Despite the policy's failure to deliver at the ballot box, under Almirante's leadership the MSI did emerge to an extent from the political ghetto, a shift demonstrated in 1984 when Almirante was allowed to enter the headquarters of the Communist Party in order to pay respects to their dead leader Enrico Berlinguer, a gesture that had been unimaginable for an MSI leader.
 However, his newly moderate approach brought him into conflict with Rauti and clashes between the two became a feature of the annual party conference.

-Almirante also served the MSI in parliament although he was stripped of parliamentary immunity three times: in 1979, he was charged with trying to revive the Fascist Party; and in 1981 and also in 1984, he was charged with aiding and abetting Carlo Cicuttini, who had fled Italy after a 1972 Peteano car bomb that killed three policemen.
+Almirante also served the MSI in parliament, although he was stripped of parliamentary immunity three times: in 1979, he was charged with trying to revive the Fascist Party; and in 1981 and also in 1984, he was charged with aiding and abetting Carlo Cicuttini, who had fled Italy after a 1972 Peteano car bomb that killed three policemen.
 However, Almirante received amnesty under a 1987 law.

 Retirement

 Dogged by poor health, Almirante stepped down as leader at the 1987 National Congress and saw the leadership pass to his protégé Gianfranco Fini.
-Fini had been close to Almirante since 1977 when the MSI leader had Fini appointed chief of the MSI youth movement even though he had only finished seventh in the members vote.
-Fini largely followed in Almirante's footsteps of attempting to shift Italy from a parliamentary to a fully presidential system.
+Fini had been close to Almirante since 1977, when the MSI leader had Fini appointed chief of the MSI youth movement even though he had only finished seventh in the members' vote.
+Fini largely followed in Almirante's footsteps in attempting to shift Italy from a parliamentary to a fully presidential system.

 Almirante died in Rome on 22 May 1988, on the same weekend as his former colleagues and fellow Italian Fascist leaders Dino Grandi and Pino Romualdi.
 Grandi and Romualdi died on 21 May 1988, and Almirante died the following day.